jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling.md

 ### Future extensions:
 * Generally, desk shifts have higher pay than shelving shifts.
 Thus, those who can work both may want to be guaranteed a desk shift.
 If we look at the current schedule, VG and ND are relegated to picking up the left-over shelving shifts.
-* A full-time employee goes on vacation and leaves five new shifts to be covered or a new part-time employee is hired.
-This will test how easy it is to update the system to account for changes to the number of staff or shifts.

 ### Future improvements:
-* Write the end result to an Excel sheet.
-* Automatically read the boundaries of the preference, staff, and shift tables in Excel to avoid manual inputting of cell ranges.
-* Eventually migrate to Google Spreadsheet to use preference updating with Google Forms and easy creation of a Google Calendar.
+* Eventually migrate to Google Spreadsheet to use preference updating with Google Forms and allow for easy creation of a Google Calendar.